Sibiya-p/Miniproject-3/1_Requirements/README.md

 ## Swot Analysis:
 ### Opportunities:

-The BRAKEING system of most vehicles is an MDPS system.
+The BRAKING system of most vehicles is an MDPS system.
 An MDPS system reduces a driver’s effort by providing assist force and return force  using an electric motor.
 In addition, it is possible to maintain the stoping automatically, and drive autonomously using the MDPS system.

 ### Threats: